 Plum Aronia Jam - a great combination!

 With the extra elderberries, we canned pints and 1/2 pints of elderberry juice (no sweetener).
 We use daily by adding 1 tbs to a glass of water.
-We feel this helps our immune system, as we go into the flu season.
+We feel this helps our immune system, to keep us healthy during the flu season.
 This is like a concentrate, so you can use it to make elderberry syrup for pancakes, or as a base in all kinds of recipes.
 No sugar has been added.

 HOW TO PURCHASE: